-If you enjoyed this post you'll certainly enjoy these other 'Just For Fun' posts!
+If you enjoyed this post, then you'll definitely enjoy these other 'Just for Fun' posts!